 We use public health research to support social justice movements.

-Our goal is for public health organizations and practitioners to actively participate in policy change and advocacy work in partnership with other community organizers to advance justice across housing and land use, economic security, community safety, immigration, and more.
-Our advocacy materials page showcases examples of ways to do that using public health research.
+Our goal is for public health organizations and practitioners to actively participate in policy change and advocacy work in partnership with community organizers to advance justice across housing justice, economic security, community safety, climate justice, and more.

 Public Health Awakened